-- Contribution and Sale Agreement entered into as of December 30, 1999, by and among Charter Communications Holding Company, LLC, CC VII Holdings, LLC, and Charter Communications VII, LLC.
+- 2.8 Contribution and Sale Agreement entered into as of - Contribution and Sale Agreement entered into as of December 30, 1999, by and among Charter Communications Holding Company, LLC, CC VII Holdings, LLC, and Charter Communications VII, LLC.\

-Contribution and Sale Agreement entered into as of December 30, 1999, by and among Charter Communications Holding Company, LLC and Charter Communications Holdings, LLC.
-2.8 - 2.9
+Contribution and Sale Agreement entered into as of December 30, 1999, by and among Charter Communications Holding Company, LLC and Charter Communications 2.9 Holdings, LLC.

-^{} previously filed.
+\ previously filed.